fluree/docs.flur.ee/src/content/0.11.0/library/javascript-library/javascript-examples.md

 ```

 ### **q**
 All single queries in FlureeQL syntax that include a `select` key should be issued through the `q` command.
-If you do not have `fdb-open-api` set to true (it is true by default), then you'll need to sign your query ([signing queries](/docs/identity/signatures#signed-queries)).

 #### Parameter(s)
 Name | Value